 The subject of this post: service personnel and their treatment.
 Last night I ordered room service at my hotel, a Hyatt in Chicago I frequent.
 After my meal arrived I realized I’d forgotten to order a beer, so I called room service and asked, if they had a meal coming up in the near future, if they’d bring me a beer in the same trip.
 This exchanged ensued:

-“We’ll bring you one anyway.”“No, only if someone’s coming up … I don’t want to anyone to make a special trip.”
+“No, only if someone’s coming up … I don’t want to anyone to make a special trip.”

 “We’ll bring you one anyway.”